 - Natural Resources Management (tree planting, invasive species eradication, erosion control, etc.)

 - Blast Off Playground Rehab

 - Park Beautification (landscaping)

 If your proposal is accepted, you will meet with the Natural Resources Manager to discuss project expectations, timeline, and fundraising expectations.
-You also will present your project idea to the Brownsburg Park Board for approval.
 Keep in mind the quality of materials and workmanship must match the desired outcome of Brownsburg Parks' Strategic Master Plan.
 A written project proposal must be submitted to Brownsburg Parks before Scout turns 17.
 View Eagle Scout Project Proposal (PDF).

 Check out fun ways you can support our natural resources while visiting our parks or in your own backyard!

 How many different species of plants and insects can you find in our parks?
 Take photos and identify them through the iNaturalist app.
 This citizen science platform helps us identify a wide variety of flora and fauna and create better resource management plans.